 Domestic Violence – includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction

 Dating Violence - violence committed by a person:

 - who is or has been in a social relationship of a romantic or intimate nature with the victim; and

 - where the existence of such a relationship shall be determined based on a consideration of the following factors:

 - The frequency of interaction between the persons involved in

 Where do I report incidents of sexual harassment and interpersonal violence?

 WSSU policy and federal regulation requires that all allegations of sexual harassment are reported promptly to a university Title IX Coordinator.
-See contact information on the right hand side of the screen.
+See contact information below.